 Step 3: Scheduling Your Event

 Communication with MBA Program Office is critical to ensuring that your event is scheduled successfully.
-Events must be submitted 1 month prior to your proposed event date.
+Events must be submitted at least 1 month prior to your proposed event date.
 Please use the following checklist:

 Step 4: Select a Speaker (optional)